 THINGS TO DO IN SOUTH BEACH

-Miami has the highest concentration of Art Deco buildings in the world with South Beach home to over 800 Art Deco structures.
-You can book a walking tour to learn about the history of the art deco architecture.
+Miami has the highest concentration of Art Deco buildings in the world with South Beach home to over 800 Art Deco structures on Collins Avenue.

 TAKE PHOTOS ON MIAMI BEACH